 3 Museums for fashionistas

 - Ferragamo museum, Florence.
 An iconic brand, designer to the stars (Marilyn Monroe, Audrey Hepburn just to name a few), has an interesting museum with temporary exhibitions.

 - Textiles museum, Prato.
-Intertwined with the area’s history, this is the largest Italian centre dedicated to the history and art of textiles.
-In fact, Prato is one of Italy’s centres for textile production, import and export.
+Intertwined with the area’s history, this is the largest Italian center dedicated to the history and art of textiles.
+In fact, Prato is one of Italy’s centers for textile production, import and export.